Israil Madrimov: Madrimov vs. Ortiz

-Following his loss to Crawford, Madrimov was initially scheduled to next face Serhii Bohachuk on the Oleksandr Usyk vs. Tyson Fury 2 undercard at the Kingdom Arena in Riyadh, Saudi Arabia on December 21, 2024.
+Following his loss to Crawford, Madrimov was initially scheduled to next face Serhii Bohachuk on the Oleksandr Usyk vs. Tyson Fury 2 undercard at the Kingdom Arena in Riyadh, Saudi Arabia, on December 21, 2024.
 However, Madrimov pulled out citing bronchitis and was replaced by Ishmael Davis.
 Instead, Madrimov's next fight would be against Vergil Ortiz Jr. on the undercard of Beterbiev vs. Bivol 2 on February 22, 2025, this time at The Venue Riyadh Season in Riyadh.
-This fight would be for Ortiz's WBC interim super welterweight title.
+This fight would be for Ortiz's WBC interim light-middleweight title.

 After 12 rounds, Madrimov lost by unanimous decision, with two scores of 115–113 and one score of 117–111.
 Madrimov was the second fighter to go the distance with Ortiz, following Bohachuk in his previous fight.

+Madrimov vs. Salazar

+After 11 months out of the ring due to knee and shoulder surgeries, Madrimov faced Luis David Salazar on 24 January 2026 at Fontainebleau in Las Vegas, USA.
+Madrimov had also been recovering from pneumonia prior to the bout.
+He won by unanimous decision, earning scores of 99–1 from all three judges.
+Though Madrimov suffered significant swelling over the left eye, he remained undeterred and controlled the bout from start to finish, hurting Salazar in the final round.